top-on/model-interaction-taxonomy/taxonomy.md

 Comparing existing interfaces is guided by the following binary design properties:

 1. Is data for improvement generated?
-2. is user addressed actively?
+2. Is user addressed actively and timely?
 3. Required skillful user?
 4. Detailed insights?
 5. Does deployment require webserver?
+6. Is human-human cooperation facilitated?
-6. Do working examples exist?
+7. Do working examples exist?

 ## Review of interfaces with predictive models